patrykkrolewski-k/Live_Football_World_Cup_Score_Board/README.md

 2. Update score.
 This should receive a pair of absolute scores: home team score and away team score.
 3. Finish match currently in progress.
 This removes a match from the scoreboard.
-5. <del>Get a summary of matches in progress ordered by their total score.
-The matches with the same total score will be returned ordered by the most recently started match in the scoreboard. </del>
+4. Get a summary of matches in progress ordered by their total score.
+The matches with the same total score will be returned ordered by the most recently started match in the scoreboard.